Automattic/jetpack/readme.txt

 **Bug fixes**

+* Contact Info Block: ensure that Google's Structured Data tool can recognize phone numbers added to the block.
 * Copy Post: ensure correct sharing and like settings are copied when posts are duplicated.
 * WordPress.com REST API: avoid PHP notices when a media file is edited via the API.